carlos-cagnazzo/ml-for-networks-workshop-mvd-2024/README.md

 - This project uses [PETL](https://petl.readthedocs.io/), [Typer](https://typer.tiangolo.com/), and [Rich](https://rich.readthedocs.io/).
 - Inspired by the need for scalable BGP data analysis and anomaly detection.

----

-Feel free to adjust repository URLs, licensing, or acknowledgments as needed.
-Let me know if you'd like further changes! 🚀